Senior Scientist Dr. Megan (Meg) Devane is one of ESR's environmental microbiologists.

 Meg often works with local councils to help them meet their obligations under the National Policy Statement for Freshwater Management.
 As part of this, she’s been at the cutting edge of developing microbial and chemical tools for evaluating water quality.

-Some of her recent research work has been focused on post-earthquake impacts on the Avon River in Christchurch and the transmission of pathogens in recreational water during and after sewage discharges.
+Some of her research work has also been focused on post-earthquake impacts on the Avon River in Christchurch and the transmission of pathogens in recreational water during and after sewage discharges.

 For a rural aspect to her research, Meg has been studying the persistence of bacteria and faecal source tracking markers in cowpats decomposing in paddocks, and how those bacteria are transported to waterways from the cowpats.